ignite/cli/docs/guide/blog/index.md

 ## Create a Post

 Try it out!
-If the chain is yet not started, run `starport chain serve`.
+If the chain is yet not started, run `ignite chain serve`.

 Create a post: